MakerPrepLA/makerprepla/lessons/lesson06/lesson6.md

 ### Exercise 9: Shuffle!

-1. Create a `<div>` with an id of `source`, and one with the id of `destination`, each with some text inside.
+1. Create a `<div>` with an id of `source`, and another one with the id of `destination`, each with some text inside.
 2. Fetch the textContent of `source` and save it as a variable.
 3. Use the variable to place that text in the `destination` div
 4. Create `<div>`s with a ids of `swap_1` and `swap_2`.
-5. How can we swap the textContent of the two divs?
+5. How can we swap the textContent of the two divs? **Hint:** If you've never encountered swapping in programming before, think about how a third variable might be useful here.

 ### Exercise 10: Mad Libs!